thin-edge/thin-edge.io/docs/src/references/bridged-topics.md

 You can find more information about Cumulocity topics [Here](https://tech.forums.softwareag.com/t/cumulocity-iot-tips-and-tricks-mqtt-cheat-sheet/237187)

 ## Azure Mqtt Topics
-Mqtt clients on Thin Edge device must use the below topics to communicate with the Azure cloud.
+MQTT clients on Thin Edge device must use the below topics to communicate with the Azure cloud.
 The Azure topics are prefixed by `az/`.

  * `az/messages/events/`  - Use this topic to send the messages from device to cloud.